eyedeekay/repo/README.md

 An index page will be created by parsing your README.md into an index.html documen and a docker container will be built and started, forwarding lighttpd to the host on port 3001.
+To change the port, edit lighttpd.conf

+In order to use rsync to transfer the files to a production server via ssh, you can use the command in lieu of the .dockerignore file

+        rsync a -e ssh --exclude='*.ks,*.jks,*.keystore,*.crt,config.py,tmp,.git' $USER@$SERVER:$PATH

+This will exclude the copying of sensitive data to the production server.

 Forwarding to I2P
 -----------------